pyomeca/bioptim/README.md

     )
 ```

-Let's describe the code above.
-First, we create a list of consraints.
-Then, two contact forces are defined,
-respectively with the indexes 1 and 2.
+Let us describe the code above.
+First, we create a list of constraints.
+Then, two contact forces are defined with the indexes 1 and 2, respectively.
 The last step is the implementation of the
-non slipping constraint for the two forces defined before.
+non-slipping constraint for the two forces defined before.

 This example is designed to show how to use min_bound and max_bound values so they define inequality constraints instead
 of equality constraints, which can be used with any `ConstraintFcn`.